 High capacity?
 I’m not sure.
 I got about a day, perhaps a tad more, out of my cartridge, but it was a vaporiser that didn’t hold my attention for long.
 I know that’s a really mean thing to say, but it wasn’t long before I found myself looking for something … Bigger?
 Better?
 More comfortable to hold?

 You CAN use the Vapour2 VERTX while it’s charging, which sort-of takes back the one star I was going to take away for being too expensive to buy two kits and not being able to buy spare batteries.
 At least you can use it while it’s charging if you need to, although I probably wouldn’t advise this too often.

 MAGNETIC CARTRIDGES & CHARGER

 I really do love the magnetic-business about the VERTX.
 I love that you can just drop the cartridge in and it works, no screwing necessary.
 Same for the charger.
 However, with a magnetic charger, it’s easy to bump it and pull the thing apart.
 Or so I’ve found.
 There was a brief spell of about 15 minutes where I thought the VERTX was charging but it wasn’t actually fully connected.
-If the VERTX has been my only vape, that would have been a big problem for me, especially if I were charging it just before I ran out the door for work, for example.
+If it had been my only vape, that would have been a big problem for me, especially if I were charging it just before I ran out the door for work.